What Education or Type of Degree Is Needed to Be a Lawyer?

 Employment Outlook and Salary Information

-In 2012, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $113,530 for lawyers in general.
-The top paying industries at that time included physician offices, petroleum and coal products manufacturing and wholesale electronic markets.
-The BLS predicted average growth of 10% for lawyers, from 2010-2020.
+In 2013, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $114,300 for lawyers in general.
+The top paying industries at that time included physician offices, resin, rubber and synthetic fibers manufacturing and securities and commodity brokerage and intermediation.
+The BLS predicted average growth of 10% for lawyers from 2012-2022.
 Strong competition for jobs was expected, and lawyers with experience who are willing to relocate will have the best employment prospects.

 Related to Degrees Needed to Become a Lawyer